 Beekeeping Equipment and Supplies

-Most times someone who is dipping woodenware will wait until there is enough work to keep the process running for a few hours or even days.
+Most times someone who is dipping wooden-ware will wait until there is enough work to keep the process running for a few hours or even days.
 Usually it takes nearly a day to bring six or eight hundred pounds of wax up to temperature.
-Our tank holds about 800 lbs of wax and should take about six hours to bring up to temperature.
+Our tank holds about 800 lbs of wax and takes about four hours to bring up to temperature.
 So, if you're going to get this done, make sure you plan ahead and stay in contact with the folks doing the dipping.
-If you miss an opportunity it may mean waiting for another few weeks until they have enough woodenware stacked up to make it worthwhile.
+If you miss an opportunity it may mean waiting for another few weeks until we have enough wooden-ware stacked up to make it worthwhile.

-We should start our first run sometime in late January and knock out all of the woodenware ordered over the winter.
+We should start our first run sometime in late January and knock out all of the wooden-ware ordered over the winter.
 Follow up sessions will be as the demand requires and weather permits.
-We encourage everyone who is considering purchasing wax dipped woodenware to get their orders in as early as possible.
-We want to avoid a backlog for woodenware during the January schedule due to getting everything assembled and ready for the dipping process.
+We encourage everyone who is considering purchasing wax dipped wooden-ware to get their orders in as early as possible.
+We want to avoid a backlog during the January schedule due to getting everything assembled and ready for the dipping process.
 Winter is the time for building equipment and getting ready for when spring arrives.

 For more information about wax dipped beehives and Woodenware in Tappahannock contact us at HiveFive Apiary and Bee Supply.

 Please ask for a quote for quantity discounts.